 EHIC (European Health Insurance Card)

 Students from countries that have a social insurance agreement with Germany (EU and EWR) and have statutory/state health insurance coverage can present their European Health Insurance Card (EHIC) to any German statutory health insurance provider.
 There you will receive confirmation that you are exempt from statutory health insurance in Germany.
 This proof of exemption must be submitted to the university for enrollment.
+You will find further information concerning this topic on the website of the European Commission.

 Enrollment from Abroad